winsw/winsw/README.md

 Note that the name of the element is `startargument` and not `startarguments`.
 As such, to specify multiple arguments, you'll specify multiple elements.

 ### stoptimeout
-When the service is requested to stop, winsw first attempts to [send Ctrl+C signal to the process], then wait for up to 15 seconds for the process to exit by itself gracefully.
-A process failing to do that (or if the process does not have a console), then winsw resorts to calling [TerminateProcess] API to kill the service instantly.
+When the service is requested to stop, winsw first attempts to [GenerateConsoleCtrlEvent function](http://msdn.microsoft.com/en-us/library/windows/desktop/ms683155(v=vs.85).aspx) (similar to Ctrl+C), then wait for up to 15 seconds for the process to exit by itself gracefully.
+A process failing to do that (or if the process does not have a console), then winsw resorts to calling [TerminateProcess function](http://msdn.microsoft.com/en-us/library/windows/desktop/ms686714(v=vs.85).aspx ) API to kill the service instantly.

 This optional element allows you to change this "15 seconds" value, so that you can control how long winsw gives the service to shut itself down.
 See `<onfailure>` below for how to specify time duration: